 Tip 1: Create a Solid Profile

-Next, ensure that you write a specific professional title, stating your specific location and industry, which should either be “Law Practice” or “Legal Services”.
+Next, ensure that you write a specific professional title, stating your specific location and industry, which should either be “Law Practice” or “Legal Services” (the difference is negligible).
 As a good example, I have displayed the Linkedin profile of Phil Knight of Biggart Baillie.
 Click through the image to see how he has created a solid profile.
 Once you have entered basic information, complete other details of your professional position and history with relevant headline details, although I would suggest not overdoing it for two reasons: first, it leaves people wanting to know more; and second, it shows that you are not desperate to justify yourself.

 Tip 2: Join Relevant Groups